 If you would like to be on our volunteer list, please email us at unitedwaysjc.com or call us at 360-378-2141.
 We need no less than a pool of 40 volunteers!
 We will be holding an open house for volunteers to discuss details in November.

 Our community can make all the difference.
 Operating the severe weather shelters is only possible because of Islanders’ compassion for individuals and families whose life circumstances have found them without a place to call home.
 The Severe Weather Shelter Steering Committee sincerely appreciates all that the community is doing to support this important program.

-- Fund 14 San Juan County nonprofits working in our focus areas of health, education, and income stability.
+- Fund 14 local San Juan County nonprofits working in our focus areas of health, education, and income stability.

 - Implement our Community Impact Model, which seeks to get to the root of our islands’ problems, and creating stable and healthy families, seniors, and children.

 - Pilot programs to be expanded in the fall: After-School Reading Enrichment Programs for elementary students who are at risk of falling behind in school.

 The past but still relevant news: United Way of San Juan County Affordable Housing Update, August 2017.
 (Check back for updates.)